seijimtmt/zukuless-live/README.md

 ## Localization

-Although only English and Japanese are currenty supported, it's easy to add other languages.
+Localization (L10N) is quit easy.
-Basically you only need to edit "auto/config" and to add package lists and hooks.
+You only need to
+* edit "auto/config"
+* create a local hook that adds your language to boot menu
+* add a package list that includes your language task

 ### Edit auto/config

-Set two variables, LB_CUSTOM_DEFAULT_LANGUAGE and LB_CUSTOM_LANGUAGES.
+Set mirrors, flavour, etc. in "auto/config".
-The former is used for "lb config", while the latter for including package lists and local hooks for localization.
-You can put multiple values to LB_CUSTOM_LANGUAGES separated by space. e.g.,
+Also set ZL_LANGUAGES which is used to include package lists and local hooks for localization.
+You can put multiple entries into ZL_LANGUAGES separated by space, e.g.,

-    LB_CUSTOM_DEFAULT_LANGUAGE="ja"
-    LB_CUSTOM_LANGUAGES="ja en"

-Add options to "lb config" for your default language, by using the "ja" case as reference.
+    ZL_LANGUAGES="en fr ja"

+or

+    ZL_LANGUAGES="en ja-home ja-class"

+### Add boot menu entry

+Create a hook with ".binary.ZZ" suffix to add your language to the boot menu, where ZZ is one of the elements you've defined in ZL_LANGUAGES.
+For example, "config/hooks/boot-entry.binary.ja" looks like

+    #!/bin/sh
+    add_boot_entry "japanese" "Live Japanese" \
+    "live-config.locales=ja_JP.UTF-8 \
+     live-config.timezone=Asia/Tokyo \
+     live-config.keyboard-model=jp106 \
+     live-config.keyboard-layouts=jp,us"

+Here "add_boot_entry" is a local script in local/bin/ that adds a boot menu entry.

 ### Add package lists

-Put localizatoin lists in config/package-lists/ with ".list.chroot.ZZ" suffix, where ZZ is one of the elements you've defined in LB_CUSTOM_LANGUAGES (e.g., foo.list.chroot.ja).
+Put localization list(s) in config/package-lists/ with ".list.chroot.ZZ" suffix.
+It is convenient to include task-LANGUAGE and task-LANGUAGE-desktop packages, which is usually sufficient to prepare your language environment.
+For example,

+    echo "task-japanese task-japanese-desktop" > config/package-lists/custom.list.chroot.ja

 ### Add hooks

-Put localization hooks in config/hooks/ with ".chroot.ZZ" suffix, where ZZ is one of the elements you've defined in LB_CUSTOM_LANGUAGES (e.g., foo.chroot.ja).
+Put other localization hooks in config/hooks/ with ".chroot.ZZ" or ".binary.ZZ" suffix, if necessary.

 ### Note

-The localization files "*_l10n-ZZ.list.chroot" (in config/package-lists/)
+The localization files "*_l10n-ZZ.list.chroot" (in config/package-lists/),
-and "*_l10n-ZZ.chroot" (in config/hooks/), which are created automatically by "lb config" (just copied from the files you add), will be removed by "lb clean".
+"*_l10n-ZZ.chroot" and "*_l0n-ZZ.binary" (in config/hooks/),
+which are created automatically by "lb config" (just copied from the files you add), will be removed by "lb clean".